Events: Children's Programs

 Pumpkins in the midst of decoration!

 Learn about the autumnal icon, the pumpkin, at this fun, family-friendly event on Saturday, October 11 at 10am!
-Discover the historical origins of the pumpkin and why we decorate our front porches each year with a vegetable we probably won’t eat.
+Discover our love for pumpkins and why we decorate our front porches each year with a vegetable we probably won’t eat.
 Plus, embark on an exciting pumpkin hunt across the grounds before creating your very own decorated gourd masterpiece to take home!

-Perfect for families and children 12 and under.
+Perfect for families and children 3-8 years of age (though all ages welcome!).
+The full length of the program is from 10-11:30am.
 Tickets are $5/Child and free for Adults.
 (Ticket price goes towards the purchase of supplies.)
 Advance registration is required to guarantee supplies for everyone.
-LancasterHistory requests the presence of one (1) adult per household.
-Tickets may be purchased online or by calling (717) 392-4633.
+LancasterHistory requests the presence of at least one (1) adult per household.
+Tickets may be purchased online or by calling 717.392.4633 and registering over the phone.

 Children's Program Family-Friendly In-Person Event Outdoor